infinum/wordpress-handbook/Coding standards/PHP coding standards.md

 We follow the [DocBlock](https://phpdoc.org/docs/latest/guides/docblocks.html) format of comments.

-Every class should have documentation before it, and the methods inside should also be documented.
+Every class should have documentation above it, and the methods inside should also be documented.

 ```php
 <?php